-What a beautiful sight to see the mouth of the lagoon fully open since water exchange between the ocean and the lagoon is exceptionally vital.
+What a beautiful sight to see the lagoon’s mouth fully open since water exchange between the Ocean and the lagoon is vital.

-Another great spot to hang out and watch the current of the lagoon go out into the Ocean or vice versa.
+Another great spot to hang out and watch the lagoon’s current go out into the Ocean or vice versa.

 At this vantage point, we look back at the lagoon before heading onto the bridge.
 Do you notice the beginning of the trail up on the hill to the right?

-Directly across from the street to the right is Tamarack Beach and to the left is Warm Water Jetty Beach.
-Let’s have a look at the water from on top of the bridge.
+Directly across the street to the right is Tamarack Beach and Warm Water Jetty Beach to the left.
+Let’s look at the water from on top of the bridge.

 Time to make our way back to the beginning!
 How did you enjoy the tour?
-I love it here so much as it brings back great memories when I use to interview fishermen here.
+I love it here so much as it brings back great memories of when I used to interview anglers.

 It looks like someone is going fishing in a kayak.